gavincarr/mod_auth_tkt/README.md

 and further developed by Nelio Alves Pereira Filho (see http://www.ime.usp.br/~nelio/software/apache/).
 This version is the work of Gavin Carr of Open Fusion Pty.
 Ltd. (Australia), and the contributors cited in the CREDITS file in the distribution.
-The definitive site for this version is http://www.openfusion.com.au/labs.

 THIS SOFTWARE IS PROVIDED ``AS IS'' AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF